 Rizal Park formerly known as Bagumbayan during the era of Spaniard colonialism.
 The park is in tribute to the execution of Filipino patriot Jose Rizal.
 The Execution started the battle.
 In 1896 The Philippine Revolution began against the Kingdom of Spain.

 Today his remains are enshrined in the monument in the Park.
 The monument is guarded by sentries and on one side there is a 46m flagpole.
 A massive park, 60 hectares with gardens, paths and many monuments.
 Loved our perfect and peaceful stroll.

 Cathedral of Manila

 Located in Plaza Roma Intramuros.
-Originally built during the 1500’s the Cathedral was first destroyed by a fire, then several more times by earthquakes and lastly bombed in 1945 during the Second World War.
+Originally built during the 1500’s the Cathedral was first destroyed by a fire and later destroyed several more times by earthquakes and lastly bombed in 1945 during the Second World War.
 In the 1950’s it was rebuilt.
-Simple interior design.
-Beautiful and historic on the outside.
+A simple interior design and beautiful and historic on the outside.

 Many poor and disabled people outside the church.
 We bought a few souvenirs from them as a donation.
 Manila has many locals, destitute and working hard to survive.